TheHamkerCat/Telegram_VC_Bot/README.md

 ## Credits

 1. @MarshalX [For TgCalls]
-2. Everyone who contributed to the project.
+2. Thanks to everyone who contributed to the project.